michaeljoyner/run-happy/source/_posts/labradors-and-ladysmith.md

 slug: labradors-and-ladysmith
 date: 2024-04-11
 categories: "Ramblings"
-intro: "My Ladysmith run went very well, our labrador seems to be supportive of my treadmill preferences, and my nightmares probably don't need a a psychotherapist to explain.
+intro: "My Ladysmith run went very well, our labrador seems to be supportive of my treadmill preferences, and my nightmares probably don't need a psychotherapist to explain.
 So all in all, things are on the up."
 og_image: "https://res.cloudinary.com/dy6grlu8z/image/upload/v1712839707/agcjqdxcussytkslgvuh.jpg"
 ---